Rosheda Stephenson calls NYC and the Caribbean home. Her travel articles are meant to inspire passion, adventure, and

 Occupying the northeastern corner of Central Park is one of its most beautiful bodies of water.
 The Harlem Meer’s charm comes from a combination of the Meer's peaceful ripples and the beautiful topography of the area.
 The U-shaped Meer lays between gray, rocky hill like structures on one side and grand old trees lining its banks on the other.
 The Meer itself flows around an islet of tangled trees, while colorful hydrangea and rose bushes offer shade to those sitting on benches strategically placed around the water.
 It is this natural beauty that lures fishing enthusiasts to pass Central Park’s other waterbodies and cast their rods in Harlem Meer.

-Visitors who like to fish will enjoy practicing their hobby while surrounded by relaxing views of ducks swimming by and greenery everywhere.
+Visitors who like to fish will enjoy practicing their hobby while surrounded by relaxing views of ducks swimming by.
 If you do plan to fish, there are a few things to bear in mind:

 - Fishing is one of the generously offered free activities in Central Park so the program is strictly catch and release.

 - One may not catch turtles or any of the other water creatures in the other areas of the park not designated for fishing.

 - Rods and bait are available free of cost at the visitor center and can be used without a fishing permit.
 If one carries personal fishing equipment, a fishing license is required.